Ultimate Comics: X-Men: Ultimate Comics: X-Men by Nick Spencer Vol. 1

-At the White House, Pietro uses Cerebra to locate every mutant in the entire world.
-The President launches the Nimrod Sentinels and Pietro uploads the mutant's locations to them.
-Valerie discovers that Stryker is really a mutant and that when he was a boy his father kept him doped up and convinced him he was just ill so that he would not find out.
-She warns Pietro and the President and states that Stryker's gift is the ability to control machines.
-As the Sentinels near it becomes apparent that they are now under his control.
+At the White House, Pietro uses Cerebra to pinpoint the locations of every mutant on Earth, allowing the President to launch a massive Sentinel attack.
+Valerie Cooper discovers that Stryker is a mutant himself with technopathic abilities, allowing him to directly control the Sentinels.

-Rogue checks on Reverend Stryker and discovers that Kitty's hit killed him.
-Kitty readies to attack Rogue for her betrayal, but the Nimrod Model Sentinels attack them and the other mutants.
-When they are about to unleash their full attack which would normally kill everyone in the vicinity, Kitty gets the idea to have everyone hold on to her and the attack phases through all of them, except for one unfortunate young mutant.
-After the attack the Sentinels fly off in search of other targets.

-Back in the Morlock Tunnels Kitty confronts Rogue about her betrayal but Rogue reveals that she had a plan to get Stryker to trust her enough to allow her to touch him when he attempts to "heal" her.
+In the Morlock tunnels, Kitty confronts Rogue about her betrayal but Rogue reveals that she had a plan to get Stryker to trust her enough to allow her to touch him when he attempts to "heal" her.
 She was going to take his ability and use it on him, rendering him powerless.
-She also states that she was told by god that they need to go to the S.E.A.R.
 Suddenly, they are interrupted by an apparition of a man calling himself the Oracle of Change, telling them to come to Tian, formerly known as the S.E.A.R..
-Rogue reveals that the man she was referring to as god, the man who told her about Tian and how to take down Stryker, was none other than Charles Xavier, who visited her in a church three weeks earlier.
+Rogue reveals that the man she was referring to as God, the man who told her about Tian and how to take down Stryker, was Charles Xavier, who visited her in a church three weeks earlier.